gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Our documentation has received a facelift to match our new style.
 Check out the new look [DSL Reference](dsl/index.html) and [User Guide](userguide/userguide.html).

-The [DSL Reference](dsl/index.html) now indicates which features are deprecated or experimental.
+The [DSL Reference](dsl/index.html) now indicates which features are deprecated or incubating.

 ## Fixed Issues

 The list of issues fixed between 1.1 and 1.2 can be found [here](http://issues.gradle.org/sr/jira.issueviews:searchrequest-printable/temp/SearchRequest.html?jqlQuery=fixVersion+in+%28%221.2-rc-1%22%29+ORDER+BY+priority&tempMax=1000).

-## New experimental and unstable features
+## New incubating features

-We will typically introduce big new features as experimental or unstable at first, giving you a chance to test them out.
-Experimental means that the quality of the behaviour might not match the quality you are used to with Gradle.
-Unstable means that the quality is good but the API might still change with the next release.
+We will typically introduce new features as _incubating_ at first, giving you a chance to test them out.
+For some incubating features this means that the quality of the behaviour might not match the quality you are used to with Gradle.
+But for most features this means that the quality is good but the API might still change with the next release.
 We will iterate on the new feature based on your feedback, eventually releasing it as stable and production-ready.
 Those of you who use new features before that point gain the competitive advantage of early access to new functionality in exchange for helping refine it over time.
 To learn more read our [forum posting on our release approach](http://forums.gradle.org/gradle/topics/the_gradle_release_approach).

 ###<a id="parallel"></a> Support for building projects in parallel (highly experimental with known open issues)